Agent Skills

 Admin commands fail with 'insufficient permissions'

 Policy management requires an Admin SDK key.
-The default Standard preset can request policy
+The default Standard preset covers the payment

-payments:approve, or payments:confirm.
-Check the key type in Agents > SDK Keys (scope
+reads, but not management scopes like policies:write.
+Check the key type in Agents > SDK

 Policies not evaluating (all payments approved)